About Some Client Authors Stopping Updates#

 Common cores include Clash Premium and Clash Meta (open source).

-Since both Clash Verge and its switchable core Clash Meta are open source, we should prioritize this combination, which will also be used in the following text.
+Since both Clash Verge and its switchable core, Clash Meta, are open source, we should prioritize this combination, which will also be used in the following text.

 Can we continue to use them?